 Some names have been anglicized in how they sound if not their spelling.
 For instance, Brian and Dylan, which respectively originate in Irish and Welsh myth, were “BREE-in” and “DULL-in” but have since been anglicized as “BRIE-in” and “DILL-in”.
 Ethnic background however doesn’t always guarantee a specific pronunciation.
 It ultimately rests with personal preferences.
 Welsh poet Dylan Thomas used the anglicized version of his first name.
 Actress Saoirse Ronan prefers “SUR-shuh”.

 Mispronouncing a word when reading is nothing to be ashamed of.
-We have all been there, including me.
+We’ve all been there, including me.
 This quote/image has been shared frequently on social media:

 For us writers, there are steps we can take to help readers pronounce words correctly.
 Here are some personal recommendations.
 First, make sure you know the proper (or your preferred) pronunciation, especially if you think people will likely mispronounce it.
 If you have several names and/or words you believe will be hard to pronounce (such as within fantasy or science-fiction), it might be a good idea to include a pronunciation guide.
 With works where there are fewer such words, an easier method could be incorporating the pronunciations into the text or dialogue (if you’re writing for the stage or screen, actors will be enabled to pronounce them for you – just make sure you let them know how you want them said).
 That way, incorrect pronunciations don’t become correct ones.